frazer-lab/cardips-ipsc-eqtl/README.md

 of the form `eqt[number]` are results from using all samples. `eqtl01` is for the initial eQTL analysis, `eqtl02` is the secondary analysis for all genes that were significant in `eqtl01` using the lead variant as a covariate, etc.

 Each subdir has the following files:

-* `lead_variants.tsv` - This file has the lead variants for all genes including variants that are equally significant.
+* `lead_variants.tsv` - This file has the lead variants for *all* genes including variants that are equally significant.
+Note that this file includes genes that were not significant.
+The `perm_sig` column indicates whether a gene was an eGene.
 * `lead_variants_single.tsv` - This file has a single lead variant for each gene.
 I choose randomly if there are ties.
+This file also contains *all* genes, not just significant genes.
 * `pvalues.tsv` - This file has the permutation p-value for each gene.
 * `qvalues.tsv` - This file has the permutation p-value, the q-value, and whether the gene is significant.